terminalpp/terminalpp/README.md

 ## Linux

-Although tested only on Ubuntu (native and WSL), all linux distributions should work just fine since `tpp` has minimal dependencies.
-On Linux, the configuration file is under `~/.config/tpp/settings.json` and `X11` with `xft` are used for the rendering.
+Although tested only on Ubuntu and OpenSUSE Leap (native and WSL), all linux distributions should work just fine since `tpp` has minimal dependencies.
+On Linux, `X11` with `xft` are used for the rendering.
 This can be pretty fast still due to `render` X server extension.

-At the moment, no installation packages are provided, but installing from sources is very simple:
+`deb`, `rpm` and `snap` packages are provided from the release assets.

+> Currently, the snap package can only be downloaded and installed with the `--dangerous --classic` options as the app has not yet been approved for the snapstore.

 ### Building from sources